-For individuals, about half of the allotted funds are being allocated towards direct cash payments to qualifying taxpayers, and most of the remainder is earmarked for expanded unemployment benefits.
-Provisions include:
+For individuals, about half of the allotted funds were allocated towards direct cash payments to qualifying taxpayers, and most of the remainder was earmarked for expanded unemployment benefits.
+Provisions included:

 Government officials acted with unprecedented speed to enact this relief.
-The goal is to provide some stability for individuals amidst the abrupt disruption to life as we knew it before COVID-19.
+The goal was to provide some stability for individuals amidst the abrupt disruption to life as we knew it before COVID-19.

 Moneta’s Tax Planning Consultant, Brighton Samet, notes that, “We are dealing with a lot of uncertainty right now while we wait for official IRS guidance for many items in these relief acts.”

 From the information currently available, however, these are the key points to consider: